-Australia has strong interests in Pakistan given its size, economic potential and strategic position in South Asia, and is committed to supporting Pakistan to build its economic prosperity, and promote sustainable, equitable development.
+Australia has a longstanding relationship with Pakistan given its economic potential and strategic position in South Asia.
+The Australian Government is committed to supporting Pakistan to build its economic prosperity, and promote sustainable and inclusive development.

-Australian aid is engaging the public and private sectors to address constraints to sustainable and inclusive economic growth and job creation through increased trade and investment, improved agricultural productivity and market development, and water resources management.
+Australian aid is engaging the public and private sectors to address constraints to increased trade and investment, improved agricultural productivity and market opportunities, and water resource management.

-Generating sustainable economic growth and employment in Pakistan
+Generating sustainable, inclusive economic growth and employment in Pakistan

-Objective 2: Investing in Pakistan’s people through education and health
+Objective 2: Investing in Pakistan’s people with a focus on women and girls

-Australia is providing support to provincial governments to deliver basic health, nutrition, and education services, with a particular focus on women and girls.
-Accelerating progress in education and health services will enable Pakistan to make faster progress in economic growth and job creation and contribute to Pakistan's stability.
+Australia is providing support to provincial governments to deliver nutrition, education and gender-based violence services, with a particular focus on women and girls.
+Accelerating progress in these areas will promote economic growth and contribute to Pakistan's stability.

-Investing in Pakistan's people through education and health
+Investing in Pakistan's people with a focus on women and girls

 Australia's support to Pakistan is underpinned by three important cross-cutting themes — women's empowerment, good governance and stability.
 We recognise that progress in these areas is critical to Pakistan's ability to realise its development and economic objectives.
 All our investments address these issues in our policy approaches and delivery.

-In 2014-15, Australia's aid program to Pakistan achieved the following results:
+In 2018-19, the key achievements of Australia's aid program to Pakistan included: